waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 EOF
 ```

-We attempt to run a plugin named `image-sampler` to collect an image from the camera named `bottom` on `W030` node.
-As a result of the run, we will get images from the job.
+In this example, we want to run a plugin named `image-sampler` to collect an image from the camera named `bottom` on `W030` node.
+As a result of the job execution, we will get images from the node's camera.
 The job also specifies that the plugin needs to be scheduled every minute (i.e., `* * * * *` in [crontab expression](https://crontab.guru/)).
 The job completes 24 hours after the job started to run on the node.

-## Submit the job using _sesctl_
+## Upload your job to the scheduler

-`sesctl` is a command-line tool to manage jobs exist in the scheduler.
+`sesctl` is a command-line tool to manage jobs in the scheduler.
+You can download the latest version from our [Github repository](https://github.com/waggle-sensor/edge-scheduler/releases).
+Please make sure you download the tool supported for your machine.
+For example, on your desktop or laptop you would download amd64 version of the tool.

 :::note
 Users will need a token provided from [the access page](https://access.sagecontinuum.org).
 Click `View token` to receive your token.
 Then, replace the `<<user token>>` below with the received token.